The Criminal Code: Plot

+In the film, Robert Graham, convicted of manslaughter after a drunken brawl, underwent 6 years of hard labor in the prison jute mill, which changed Graham from a polite man into a hardened convict.
+Mark Brady, the former district attorney who had prosecuted Graham and many of the men in the prison, becomes the warden and the prisoners stage a loud but nonviolent protest.
+Brady desires to become the state's governor following his term as warden.

-Six years of hard labor in the prison jute mill has taken its toll on young Graham, convicted of manslaughter after a drunken brawl.
-The penitentiary's doctor and psychiatrist recommends that he be offered a change of duties before psychological damage become irreversible.
-When the warden recalls that it was he, as district attorney, that helped put him behind bars, he makes him his valet.
-Graham enjoys the change, especially the company of the warden's pretty young daughter, Mary.
+The penitentiary's doctor recommends that Graham be offered a change of duties before psychological damage becomes irreversible.
+Brady assigns Graham to become his valet.
+Graham enjoys the change, especially the company of the warden's pretty young daughter Mary.

-One of Graham's cellmates tries to escape with two others, but one of them is a stool pigeon and inadvertently gives away the plan.
-The guards shoot dead one escapee.
-Ned Galloway, Graham's other cellmate, vows to avenge this death, planning to murder the informer and warning Graham to stay away from him.
-However, Graham walks in on the crime.
-Despite finding him with the body, the warden believes that Graham is not the murderer but knows who is.
-Promising him parole, the warden demands the name of the killer.
-Graham remains loyal to the Prisoner's Code of silence so the warden sends him to "the hole", hoping it will change his mind.
+One of Graham's cellmates tries to escape with two others, but one of them is a stool pigeon who inadvertently discloses the plan to prison authorities, and the escape is a fiasco in which a guard kills a prisoner.
+Ned Galloway, Graham's other cellmate, finds the informer in the prison office and murders him.
+Although Graham is discovered in the office when Brady discovers the crime, Brady believes that Graham is not the culprit but knows the murderer's identity.
+Promising Graham parole, Brady and the cruel guard Captain Gleason aggressively demand the name of the killer, but Graham remains loyal to the prisoners' code of silence and will not betray Galloway.
+Brady sends him to "the hole", hoping that solitary confinement will convince Graham to change his mind.

-Mary returns from a trip and is shocked when she finds out Graham has been punished.
-She proclaims her love for him and urges his release.
-The warden promises to do so but meanwhile Captain Gleason is putting pressure on Graham to confess.
-Galloway is grateful that Graham has stayed true and arranges to be sent to the hole and protect him by killing Gleason, for whom he had a longstanding grudge.
+Mary returns from a trip and is shocked to learn that Graham has been punished.
+She proclaims her love for him and urges Brady to release him.
+Brady's love for his daughter causes him to pledge that he will try to secure Graham's release.
+Galloway, grateful that Graham has not betrayed him, intentionally causes himself to be sent to the hole in order to protect Graham by killing Gleason, against whom he had a longstanding grudge.